Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Took care of her for half a decade or whatever, right?

-Why wouldn't you hold her hand?
+So why wouldn't you hold her hand?

-And it's not a criticism, I'm just curious.
+And it's not a criticism.

-Right, because she was completely out of it.
+Because she was completely out of it.

-So why why does that mean that mean you shouldn't hold her hand?
+Does that mean you shouldn't hold her hand?

 No.

-I mean, don't you hope someone's holding your hand when you're dying.
+I mean, don't you hope someone's holding your hand when you're dying?

 Right, right.